taocpp/json/doc/Value-Class.md

 ### Uninitialized

-Unlike some other JSON libraries, a default-initialised Value object will have `type::UNINITIALIZED` rather than `NULL_`.
+A default initialised Value object will enter an explicit uninitialized state and report its type as `type::UNINITIALIZED`, rather than the more common default initialisation to a JSON Null.

 The `explicit operator bool()` returns whether the Value contains *any* valid value, including a `NULL_`.
-In other words, it only returns `false` when its `type()` returns `type::UNITIALIZED`.
+In other words, it only returns `false` when its `type()` returns `type::UNITIALIZED` (it MUST NOT be called for `type::DISCARDED` or `type::DESTROYED`).

 ### Discarded

 The discarded type indicates that this value was the source of a move operation, meaning the object is in a moved-from state.
 According to the C++ standard performing any operation other than assigning another value or calling the destructor on such an object is not allowed.
 The discarded type is only used when the `NDEBUG` macro is not set.

 ### Destroyed